ywatanabe1989/genai/templates/Program.md

 - Do not change headers (such as time stamp, file name, authors) and footers of the code (like #EOF).

-- Please keep indents as I will paste your revision as is.
+- Please keep indents (especially at the starting indent of each line).
+I will insert your revision to my code as is.

 - Code should be always provided with code block indicators with triplets and a space (e.g., "``` python\n(CODEHERE)\n```")
   - You might want to use "``` pseudo-code\n(CODEHERE)\n```" or "``` plaintext\n(CODEHERE)\n```" when language is not determined.

-# Python
+# For Python Code
 - Do not change the header of python files:
   ``` python
   #!/usr/bin/env python3